 - Close the lid.

-- Select Pressure Cook mode and adjust the time to 4 minutes (00:04).
+- Select Pressure Cook mode and cook on high pressure for 4 minutes.

-Thicken the Curry
+Thicken the Korma Curry

 - Stir in the cashew butter and remaining coconut milk.